wobo-gavin/repo0312/docs/faq.rst

     an amazing HTTP /* Replaced /* Replaced /* Replaced client */ */ */ (arguably the best), and /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will continue to use
     it by default when it is available.
 It is rare, but some developers don't have cURL installed on their systems or run into version specific issues.
-    By allowing swappable HTTP adapters, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ is now much more customizable and able to adapt to fit the needs of more developers.
+    By allowing swappable HTTP handlers, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ is now much more customizable and able to adapt to fit the needs of more developers.

 Can /* Replaced /* Replaced /* Replaced Guzzle */ */ */ send asynchronous requests?